 Step 3: Contact Your Local Vet

 Contact your veterinarian and get your pup down to the clinic to be checked over.
 It can be helpful if you take the packaging the sheets were in with you so that the vet can check the ingredients.
-Knowing what toxic ingredients that were ingested can help to guide treatment.
+Knowing what toxic ingredients were ingested can help to guide treatment.

 Will They Make My Dog Sick?

 Eating a dryer sheet could make your pup quite sick.
 Although many dogs are just fine, you need to monitor them closely for signs of problems.
-The symptoms of poisoning after consumption can vary and will depend on how much/how many your dog ate, and how long ago they ate it.
+The symptoms of poisoning after consumption can vary and will depend on how much/how much your dog ate, and how long ago they ate it.
 It will also depend on the size of your pup, and any underlying health conditions they have.

 Symptoms of Poisoning:

 - Loud breathing